Tyler Boyd Player Prop Bets for the NFL Playoffs | Cincinnati vs. Tennessee 1/22/2022

 Matchup vs. Tennessee

-- Boyd has caught a touchdown pass against the Titans once, but did not have multiple TDs in that game.
+- Boyd has caught a touchdown pass versus the Titans once, but did not have multiple TDs in that game.

-- The 263.8 passing yards the Titans allow per game makes them the NFL's 26th-ranked pass defense this season.
+- The 263.8 passing yards the Titans yield per game makes them the NFL's 26th-ranked pass defense this season.

-- At 1.4 passing TDs allowed per game, the Titans defense is ranked eighth in the league.
+- The Titans have given up 24 passing TDs this season (1.4 per game), ranking them eighth among NFL defenses.

 Recent Performances

-- In last week's game against the Raiders, Boyd racked up four catches for 26 yards and scored one touchdown.
+- In last week's game against the Raiders, Boyd recorded four catches for 26 yards and scored one touchdown.

-- In his last three games, Boyd's eight grabs (on 11 targets) have led to 62 receiving yards (20.7 per game) and two touchdowns.
+- Boyd has caught eight passes on 11 targets for 62 yards and two touchdowns during his last three games, averaging 20.7 yards per game.

 Boyd's Cincinnati Teammates